 Some skills are defensive in nature, while others are utility-focused.
 The overwhelming majority of your skills, however, are attack skills, suited for killing different types or numbers of enemies quickly.

 Most skills are powered by your class resource, a limited reserve of strength, like your Life, that depletes as you use your most powerful attacks and abilities.
-You can keep your eye on that resource—and, by extension, how much power you have left to use your abilities—by glancing at the colored globe opposite your Life, in the lower right of your screen.
+You can keep your eye on that resource—and, by extension, how much power you have left to use your abilities—by glancing at the colored globe opposite your Life on your screen.

 All classes possess their own unique resource.
 You can find out more about them on the appropriate class pages.

 To get the most use out of your skills, you should place them in your action bar.
-You can do this by opening your Skills menu (default key “S”) and clicking on the skills you’d like to use.
-Your skills will be automatically assigned to a number key on your keyboard or a button on your mouse.
+On PC, open your Skills menu (default key: "S”); on Consoles, open the Character menu (Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT) and navigate to the skills pane.
+Depending on your platform, your skills will be automatically assigned to a number key on your keyboard or a button on your mouse or controller.

-You can use any skill in your action bar by clicking on the icon or by pressing the corresponding number key or mouse button.
-To target a monster with an attack skill, make sure it’s highlighted (hover your mouse over the monster), then press the key or mouse button that corresponds to the skill you want to use.
+You can use any skill in your action bar by clicking on the icon or by pressing the corresponding number key or button.
+To target a monster with an attack skill, make sure the monster is highlighted, then press the key or button that corresponds to the skill you want to use.

 If you’re successful, the foe you’ve set your sights on should melt away into a ruin of smoking flesh and burnt blood.
 Well done.

 As you kill monsters and complete quests, you’ll gain experience, a numerical representation of your increasing power.
 Reaching a new experience threshold (for example, going from level one to level two) is called “gaining levels.”
 Often, you’ll unlock one or more new skills when you gain a level.
-The new skills you’ve unlocked appear on your screen; you can view them at any time on your Skills menu (default key “S”).
+New skills you’ve unlocked appear on your screen; you can view them at any time on your Skills pane.

 You unlock more space for skills on your action bar at levels 2, 4, 9, 14, and 19, up to a maximum of 6 active skills, so you’ll grow in versatility as well as power.

-At level 60, you’ll reach Diablo III’s “level cap.”
-You’ll stop gaining standard levels, and the experience you gain from that point on won’t unlock more skills or runes.
+Once you reach Diablo III’s “level cap,” you’ll stop gaining standard levels, and the experience you gain from that point on won’t unlock more skills or runes.
 But you can still go further.

-Paragon levels, which you’ll begin earning experience toward after reaching level 60, are similar to normal levels in a few respects.
-You’ll keep increasing in power as you achieve new Paragon levels – your attributes will rise with each level, and experience bonuses (like those from item affixes and shrines) will apply to your rate of Paragon experience gain (though you’ll only earn Paragon experience for killing monsters, not completing quests).
+Paragon levels, which you’ll begin earning experience toward after reaching maximum level, are similar to normal levels in a few respects.
+With each Paragon level, you will gain points that may be used to increase your power, and experience bonuses (like those from item affixes and shrines) will apply to your rate of Paragon experience gain.

-Lastly, you’ll unlock striking new additions to your character portrait every 10 Paragon levels.
+Lastly, you’ll unlock striking new additions to your character portrait as you increase your Paragon level.
 Your updated portrait will be visible to you at all times, and, in cooperative games, it’ll serve as constant evidence of your progress.

-Once you reach level 10 (and again at levels 20 and 30), you’ll unlock a passive skill slot, up to a maximum of 3 passive skills.
-Passive skills don’t appear on your action bar and aren’t used by clicking on them or hitting number keys.
+As you reach levels 10, 20 and 30 (and 70 with Reaper of Souls), you’ll unlock a passive skill slot.
+Passive skills don’t appear on your action bar and aren’t used by clicking on them or hitting buttons.
 Instead, they grant bonuses that enhance you at all times.
 For example, they might make you harder to hit or make your defensive spells last longer.

 You’ll increase your repertoire of monster-slaying skills quickly, and you’ll soon find yourself with more options than you can place on your action bar.

 Changing the skills at your disposal can be done from your skills menu: simply choose the skills you’d like to use.
 If you want to assign your skills in a non-standard configuration (for example, choosing four defensive skills), first open your game menu, choose “options,” then “gameplay,” and check the “elective mode” box.
-If you try to swap active skills while you’re roaming the wilderness or crawling through a dank dungeon, you’ll incur a cooldown before you can use them, meaning that they'll be unavailable for a brief recharge time based on the difficulty level you’re playing on:
+Though you can swap your active skills instantly outside of combat, if you try to swap passive skills while you’re roaming the wilderness or crawling through a dank dungeon, they'll be unavailable for a brief recharge time (a "cooldown").